Eating Disorder Treatment

 Medications used for eating disorders and co-occurring conditions include antidepressants, anxiolytics, mood stabilizers, antipsychotics, addiction medications, sleep medications, and for binge eating disorder, medications to help with cravings and impulsivity.
 Medications usually have very manageable side effects, and most resolve in the first weeks of treatment.
 Genetic testing can help identify which medications are more or less likely to be effective and well tolerated for you.
 If you have co-occurring depression or OCD that doesn’t improve sufficiently with initial treatment, transcranial magnetic stimulation (TMS) can be very helpful.
 Treatment of eating disorders requires specialized psychotherapy, especially when there are other co-occurring mental health disorders.
 Our psychotherapists use multiple modalities including CBT, Psychodynamic therapy, Interpersonal therapy, DBT, Somatimotor therapy, EMDR, Supportive therapy, and Motivational Interviewing.
 Ketamine Assisted Therapy can also be very helpful for eating disorders and co-occurring depression, anxiety, PTSD, and OCD.
 Treatment of eating disorders can be challenging, but recovery is possible.
 We will be with you every step of the way.

-If you would like to learn more about holistic treatment for Eating Disorders at Owl & Eagle Health and Wellness, Contact Us with questions or Book Now to schedule an in person or telehealth intake appointment today.
+If you would like to learn more about assessment and holistic psychiatric treatment for Eating Disorders for teens and adults at Owl & Eagle Health and Wellness, Contact Us with questions or Book Now to request an intake appointment today.
+Appointments are available either in-person in our offices in Golden or Denver, Colorado, convenient to the Denver Metro area, or via telehealth anywhere in Colorado.
+We look forward to meeting you!

 Sources: